JaqiKal/task-master/README.md

 ## Testing

 ### Results and known issues
-Please refer to [TESTING.md](/TESTING.md) file for all testing and trouble shooting carried out.
+Please refer to the [TESTING.md](/TESTING.md) file for all testing and troubleshooting carried out.

 *<span style="color: blue;">[Back to Content](#content)</span>*